PrairieLearn/PrairieLearn/doc/autograder.md

 ## Running locally for development

-Autograding is handled by a service separate from PrairieLearn.
-In production, that service will be running on an EC2 instance, and potentially replicated across multiple EC2 instances.
+In production, PrairieLearn will utilize AWS services (S3 and Batch) to run external grading jobs.
 To make local development possible, PrairieLearn will replace AWS services with other solutions when running locally:

 * Instead of using AWS Batch to execute jobs, they will be run locally and directly with Docker on the host machine.
 * Instead of sending jobs to the grading containers with S3, we write them to a directory on the host machine and then mount that directory directly into the grading container as `/grade`.
 Note that this requires the main script of the grading image to know that it should not attempt to push to or pull from S3; we signify this by adding an environment variable to the grading container: `DEV_MODE=1`.